This post may contain affiliate links, full disclosure here.

 As a by-product of generating energy, portable generators produce a lot of heat.
 The heat is ejected via the exhaust system.

 Portable generator exhaust has an average temperature of 600 degrees Fahrenheit.
-It may reach temperatures of above 1000 degrees Fahrenheit.
+It may reach temperatures above 1000 degrees Fahrenheit.
 The size, kind, and fuel supply of the generator all have an impact on the temperature.

 Effects Of Overheating Portable Generator

 The main disadvantage of overheating is that the generator’s shelf life is shortened.
 The generator components will surely be damaged by the intense heat.
 Binder degeneration, commonly known as “binder burn out,” will occur.
 The generator insulation’s intrinsic strength will be reduced, leading it to sag and slump.
 The rapid degradation will be accelerated by the generator’s high vibration.
 An exhaust pipe extension is essential for directing surplus heat away from the generator.

 You can use an exhaust extension to direct the heat exhaust away from the generator.
 This is good for rooms that aren’t well-ventilated, as it prevents the room from overheating.
 Other hazardous by-products such as carbon monoxide and sulfur are also protected.